Based on what you've told us, it looks like you're covered by the Road Transport and Distribution Award 2010 [MA000038].

 Changing the spread of hours

-An employer and the majority of employees concerned in a depot, yard or garage can agree to change the spread of hours by extending by up to one hour at either end of the spread (eg. from 4.30am or until 7.30pm).
+An employer and the majority of employees concerned in a depot, yard or garage can agree to change the spread of hours by:

 An individual employee can also agree to have ordinary hours on a Saturday or Sunday or, in some circumstances, to alter the spread of hours by up to one hour at either end of the spread.